fubicales2016/fogbowcloud.org/content/pages/install-configure-rendezvous.md

 Install and configure rendezvous
 ==========

-The rendezvous component acts as a discovery service for a fogbow federation.
-It allows members to find each other by providing a complete status of the federation.
+The rendezvous component is the discovery service of a fogbow federation, allowing members to find each other.

 ## Install from source
 Get the latest code of the project.